koendv/arduino-ide-raspberrypi/README-DEVELOPER.md

 ## Compiling the IDE

-At this moment, arduino IDE 2.0.0 is in beta.
 The arduino ide requires [clangd](https://github.com/llvm/llvm-project/tree/main/clang-tools-extra/clangd), [arduino language server](), and the [arduino cli]().
-These are instructions on compiling clangd and arduino-language-server from source.
-Alternatively, download clangd and arduino-language-server binaries from [releases](https://github.com/koendv/arduino-ide-raspberrypi/releases/)
+These are instructions on compiling arduino-ide from source.

-To compile the arduino ide on raspberry:
+To compile the arduino ide on raspberry pi os:

 ## install debian packages